ElisR/SE3Flux/README.md

 A neural network acts on feature vectors, which are sometimes physical quantities.
 These quantities can transform differently under rotation depending on their _rotation representation_, indexed by the non-negative integer $\ell$.
-This distinction is obvious if we compare a scalar (such as an object's mass) to a vector (such as its velocity, where "vector" refers to a geometric quantity, and not just a one-dimensional array of numbers):
+This distinction is obvious if we compare a scalar (such as an object's mass) to a vector (such as its velocity, where "vector" now refers to a geometric quantity, and not just a one-dimensional array of numbers):
 One does not change at all under rotation, while the other changes direction.
 In representation theory (the study of maps from abstract symmetry groups to linear transformations, i.e., matrices), we say that the scalar transforms under the $\ell = 0$ irreducible representation (irrep), whereas the vector transforms under the $\ell = 1$ irrep.
-(In quantum physics, these matrices act on the wavefunction of a particle, in which case $\ell$ corresponds to _angular momentum_.)
+(In quantum physics, these matrices act on the wavefunction of a particle, in which case $\ell$ corresponds to its _angular momentum_.)
 The matrices in an irreducible representation have dimension $(2\ell + 1) \times (2\ell + 1)$, so the transformation of quantities with higher $\ell$ are more costly to compute.

 [^1]: Despite its name, this is completely unrelated "Tensor Networks" used in condensed matter, for which you instead want [`ITensors.jl`](https://github.com/ITensor/ITensors.jl) or a related package.